rajatkb/Conference-Notify/README.md

 ### Installing

-The projected is devided into several components, i.e services
+The project is divided into several components, i.e services

 * Notifier-Service
 * Scrapper-Service